 Hospital app development or developing apps for hospitals is more common than you think.
 More and more people are using healthcare applications for consultation or checkups.
 For instance, around 64% American adults were reported to use an app to manage their their health and 71% users believed that it would be beneficial if healthcare providers could access the data in their apps.

-Also, as per Pew Research Center, usage of health and medical apps by Americans aged 12 and older increased by 53% due to growth in smartphone penetration.
-Therefore, these numbers suggest the need for every hospital to have an app for smooth diagnosis and management.
+Also, as per Pew Research, usage of health and medical apps by Americans aged 12 and older increased by 53% due to growth in smartphone penetration.
+These trends suggest the need for every hospital to have an app for smooth diagnosis and management.

 Why Your Hospital Needs a Mobile Application

 There are numerous reasons why your hospital needs a full-fledged mobile application.
 These are as follows:

 A hospital app attracts more patients because people are habitual of conducting several tasks online such as bill payments, hotel/flight bookings, grocery shopping, and much more.
 Further, a general surgeon from Houston – Rafael Lugo, said that digital marketing is not an option anymore for hospitals who are looking to capture more patients.

 Also, push messaging and wayfinding are effective ways to attract patients with a mobile hospital app.

 With hospital apps integrated with a database, physicians can access patients’ EMR (Electronic Medical Records), scrutinize test results, and prescribe medications in an easy way.
 Also, a with a mobile app, a doctor can give ample time to patients, thus improving quality of care.